wellguimaraes/react-formy/README.md

 # React Formy
-A light, simple and fast Higher Order Component to keep form state, inspired by redux-form.
+A light, simple and fast higher order component to keep form state.
+Inspired by redux-form but with a much simpler usage.

 ## Install it
 `npm install react-formy --save`